-The motor yacht Luna is known as the world’s largest expedition yacht.
+The yacht Luna was known as the world’s largest expedition yacht, a position now taken by Roman Abramovich’ Solaris.
 She was built by Lloyd Werft.
-She was delivered to Roman Abramovich in 2010.
-(He is actually building a new and large explorer yacht).
+Luna was delivered to Roman Abramovich in 2010.
 Her exterior is designed by Newcruise.

 Donald Starkey is responsible for her interior.
 She can accommodate 18 guests in 9 staterooms.
 Which are serviced by a crew of 49.
 She has a large swimming pool on the main deck.
 Almost no interior information has been released.
 But you can find some rare photos hereunder.

 Luna has a length of 115 meters (377 ft).
 Her diesel-electric generators give her a top speed of 22 knots.
+Her cruising speed is 18 knots.
 Thanks to her 1 million liter fuel tank she has a range of 9,500 nm.
 She is one of the largest explorer yachts.